juanpallotta/LPP/README.md

     ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1_L2.nc
     ../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf

-The configuration file (in this case, `../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) is the same file used in module L1.
-The only important thing is that the variables needed must be included in the file passed as a third argument.
+The configuration file (in this case, `../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) is the same file used in module L1 and contains the variables needed for the optical products retrieval.
+This file is passed as a third argument.

 An example of a configuration file and its variables for L2 data-level retrieval could be: